 I hate vegetables.

 Such a harsh statement!
-You may not have a love affair with lima beans, but there are lots of ways to eat more fruits and vegetables.
+You may not have a love affair with lima beans, but there are lots of ways to eat more fruits and vegetables, just add color.
 Try adding peas to your favorite pasta and sprinkling sliced veggies on homemade pizza.
 There are lots of ways to put produce on your plate.

 I don't have anything to worry about — I've always been healthy.